9x20 Lathe Variable Speed DC Spindle Motor

 The small patch of retro-reflective tape on the pulley is for the external calibration, tachometer RPM readings.

 Added an inner shield that is attached to the motor's flange.
-The lower edge's 2¼" radius curve was matched
+The lower edge's 2-1/4" radius curve was matched to the

-to the flange.
-Affords extra protection when adjusting belt while running.
+flange.
+Affords extra protection when adjusting belt/motor positions while running.
 There is a small gap at the top edge

-between plates so small pads are behind each corner.
-The gaps around the edges allow cooling air to flow.
+between plates so small, anti-vibration pads are behind each corner.
+Gaps around the edges allow cooling air to flow.

 A shield to increase safety & to keep some swarf out of the belt area.